U.S. Route 13 in North Carolina: Newton Grove to Goldsboro

 Continuing north from Newton Grove, US 13 enters Wayne County, traveling more easterly through more farmland and forests.
 After several miles, it curves northeast and meets US 117 at an intersection.
 Here, it turns north on the four-lane, divided highway and begins to travel around the west side of Goldsboro, the beginning of a partial beltway around the city.
 Before turning east again, US 13 leaves US 117 at an at-grade intersection, the latter of which upgrades into a freeway.
-US 117 Bypass travels along with US 13.
+US 117 travels along with US 13.

 US 13 circles around the city on a four-lane, divided freeway alignment after another at-grade intersection, immediately interchanging with NC 581.
 Shortly after, it meets US 70 at a partial cloverleaf interchange, and US 70 joins the other two routes on its path east.
-The next interchange sends US 117 Alternate north at a partial trumpet interchange; US 117 continues north to the east of its parent until they both intersect US 264.
+The next interchange sends US 117 north at a partial trumpet interchange; US 117 continues north until it intersects US 301.
 US 13 and US 70 continue east, next interchanging NC 111.
 The road interchanges Wayne Memorial Drive and Spence Avenue before curving southward.
 The freeway then interchanges with Berkeley Boulevard, where US 13 leaves.
-US 70 continues on the freeway, while US 13 turns northeast on Berkeley Boulevard, leaving the Goldsboro area.
+US 70 continues on the freeway, while US 13 turns northeast on Berkeley Boulevard, leaving the Goldsboro area and interchanging with I-42.

 Goldsboro to US 64

-US 13 continues northeast, passing through one last community of Goldsboro before entering open fields and forests once again and entering Greene County.
+US 13 continues northeast, passing through one last community of Goldsboro where it meets I-42 before entering open fields and forests once again and entering Greene County.
 Outside Snow Hill, NC 58 joins US 13 and becomes Kingold Boulevard.
 US 13 leaves Kingold Boulevard once in the center of town, continuing northeast via Contentnea Boulevard.

 Contentnea Boulevard outside the city meets an intersection with US 258 and NC 903, which join US 13.
 The other side of the four-way intersection continues as NC 91.
-NC 903 leaves after two curves of the road, leaving US 13 and 258 to continue northeast through farmland.
+NC 903 leaves after two curves of the road, leaving US 13 and US 258 to continue northeast through farmland.
 US 13 leaves US 258 after a stretch, turning east to meet and run concurrent with US 264, Dickinson Avenue.
-This arrangement continues until Greenville, where US 264 leaves, and US 13 bisects the city on Memorial Drive, forming concurrencies with NC 43, NC 903 and NC 11.
-The concurrency eventually drops NC 43, and later picks up NC 33 and drops it, also dropping NC 903 before it heads northward.
+This arrangement continues until Greenville, where US 264 leaves, and US 13 bisects the city on Memorial Drive, forming concurrencies with NC 43, NC 903, and NC 11.
+The concurrency eventually drops NC 43 and later picks up NC 33 and drops it, also dropping NC 903 before it heads northward.
 Still a four-lane divided road, it bypasses the town of Bethel before it meets a diamond interchange with the US 64 freeway in the corner of Edgecombe County.
 US 13 turns east onto this freeway, while NC 11 continues northward.